 You can find information about the British Olympic Association, Team GB, our athletes, the Olympic sports and past and future Olympic Games on this website by using the navigation and the search bar, at the top of this page.
-Click here to find out more about London 2012 sponsorship.

 If your enquiry is regarding a specific Olympic sport or athlete, please contact the relevant sport’s governing body.
 Contact details for each sport can be found here in the Sports section of the site.